ptycho/ptypy/doc/rst/concept.rst

    >>> g.propagation = "farfield"
    >>> G = geometry.Geo(owner = P, pars=g)

 The Geo instance ``G`` has done a lot already at this moment.
-First of all we find forward and backward propagator at ``G.propagator.fw`` and ``G.propagator.bw``.
-It has also calculated the appropriate sample space pixel size (aka resolution),
+For example, we find forward and backward propagator at ``G.propagator.fw`` and ``G.propagator.bw``.
+It has also calculated the appropriate pixel size in the sample plane (aka resolution),

 ::

    >>> print G.resolution
    [  1.29882812e-05   1.29882812e-05]

 which sets the shifting frame to be of the following size:

 ::